× Bidding has ended on this item.

 Description

-Oxford At The Clarendon Press, 1962 (originally published in 1913), hardback with dustjacket, 900 p., many illustrations, 1850 grams.
-Condition: good.
+Oxford At The Clarendon Press, 1962, originally published in 1913, hardback with dustjacket, 900 p., many illustrations, 1850 grams.
+Condition: good+.
+As you can see in the first photo, there is a small tear in the dustjacket, at the bottom that covers the spine.

 The first part of the book describes the history of the Asiatic varieties of chess, the Arabic and Persian literature on chess, and the theory and practice of the game of shatranj.
 The second part is concerned with chess in Europe in the Middle Ages, its role in literature and in the moralities, and with medieval chess problems, leading up to the beginning of modern chess and the history of the modern game through to the 19th century.

-Murray, who knew the English and German languages, taught himself Arabic to read chess documents.
-By collating sources and eliminating duplicates therein he lists 553 complete Islamic shatranj chess problems and their stated solutions, plus 16 mikhāriq ("puzzles", singular mikhrāq) (which he numbers RW29 and 554 to 568).
+By collating sources and eliminating duplicates therein, Murray lists 553 complete Islamic shatranj chess problems and their stated solutions, plus 16 mikhāriq ("puzzles", singular mikhrāq) (which he numbers RW29 and 554 to 568).
 During this, he was caused extra work by finding that one of his Arabic-language source documents was descended from a predecessor whose pages had been shuffled and some pages lost, which was then copied by another scribe in old times.
+The book also contains a list of medieval European chess problems.

 Details